NC Mortgage Lender/Broker Examinations

 NC SAFE Act rules adopted pursuant to

 and federal laws and regulations.

-Licensees should develop internal procedures concerning state examinations and make sure all staff members are aware of what must be done to facilitate
+Licensees should develop internal procedures concerning state examinations and make sure all staff members are aware of what must be done to facilitate the examination process.

 North Carolina law requires licensees to provide the NCCOB with full access to all premises, books, records and information that the examiner deems necessary.

 Failure to comply may result in disciplinary action including the assessment of civil penalties pursuant to

 Typically, licensees will receive an Examination Notification Entry Letter as shown